gzweigle/open-hybrid-piano/pianos/StemPianoG/build_instructions_0_stem_piano_g.md

 * For simple initial test, connect a single HPS board to the IPS board.
 * Each HPS board is marked with a plus (+) symbol, a minus (-) symbol, and an exclamation point (!) symbol.
 * The pins on the IPS board are market with a "3.3V" symbol, a "gnd" symbol, and a "in" symbol.
 * Select the triplet of pins on the IPS board that are closest to the +5V power input and connect (+) to "3.3V", connect (-) to "gnd", and connect (!) to "in".
-These pins are for the lowest note on a piano, which is A0.
-It is data for index 0 in the firmware.
+The connection in this initial test is for the lowest note on a piano, A0.
+It is data index 0 in the firmware.

 ### (4.C) Connect USB to Teensy and power up